On Feb. 23, a devastating car crash unfolded on Rancier Avenue, which tragically ended the…

 The Centers for Disease Control and Prevention (CDC) reports that approximately 5.3 million Americans are living with a Traumatic Brain Injury (TBI)-related disabilities.
 These catastrophic injuries have the potential to affect all aspects of an individual’s life.
 They may have lost their ability to work, drive, do household duties and play with their children as they did before their TBI.
 Not to mention, the patient is likely in debt due to the high costs associated with traumatic brain injuries.
 So how does an injured TBI victim get help after being so severely injured because of another’s negligence?
 A traumatic brain injury lawsuit can help you recover financial losses.

 This is where The Carlson Law Firm steps in.
-It is important to understand that if you or a loved one were the victim of someone else’s negligence that resulted in a TBI, you may be entitled to compensation for past and future medical expenses, pain, suffering, a decrease in quality of life, lost wages and more.
+It is important to understand that if you or a loved one were the victims of someone else’s negligence that resulted in a TBI, you may be entitled to compensation for past and future medical expenses, pain, suffering, a decrease in quality of life, lost wages and more.
 Our qualified Traumatic Brain Injury Lawyers can help you seek justice and fight for maximum compensation on your behalf while you take time to recover.

 What causes traumatic brain injury?

 A traumatic brain injury is when there is a disruption in the normal function of the brain that is caused by a blow to the head or a penetrating head injury.
 Many times TBIs are the result of motor vehicle collisions, sports and slips and falls.

 Brain injury and behavioral issues

 Depending on how severe the injury is and what parts of the brain are injured, the patient may experience significant behavioral and emotional changes.
 For example, the frontal lobe is what governs personality and impulsivity.
 When someone damages their frontal lobe, they may find it difficult to control their anger or aggression and may not realize they are making inappropriate comments.